 We understand just how worrying a drug driving charge is.
 If convicted, the penalties are serious and can have a significant impact on your life.
 However, there defences available.
 Just because you have been charged, does not necessarily mean that you are guilty.
 You may have a medical defence, whereby you have prescribed the medication and followed the instructions to a tee.
 Alternatively, there could be insufficient evidence to support the charge, procedural errors or analysis errors.

-As experienced motoring offence solicitors, we can help you with a drug driving charge.
+As experienced drug driving lawyer, we can help you with a drug driving charge.
 We offer clear and practical legal advice delivered in plain English.
 Our job is to secure the best possible outcome on your behalf.
 We will examine the defences available, deciding on the right strategy in your particular case.

 If you have been caught drug driving, call us on 0333 009 6275.
 We are available to take your call 24 hours a day, 7 days a week.